 1. Dedicate responsible personnel

 The first step is to appoint a privacy and security officer to oversee the implementation of your HIPAA compliance program and ensure it is efficient.
 It will also make your organization transparent.
-Then the second step is to develop a written privacy and security policy and code of conduct for everyone in your organization.
-It's also essential to carefully document all the policies and procedures.

 2. Develop a HIPAA compliance administration plan